Saeven/circlical-behat-fixtures/README.md

 You can stack these as you need.
 The first one in a feature will auto-purge, the subsequent ones will append.

+You can also instruct the scenario to disable auto-incrementing IDs by prefixing your fixture with a hash:

+`Given Fixture "#Application/user" is loaded`

+This also works in a multi-fixture situation:

+`Given Fixtures "Application/users, #Application/widgets" are loaded`

+In the case depicted above, only the second fixture would be loaded without auto-increment.

 ## Container Support

 If you need to import the fixture in a Docker command for example, perhaps as a part of a CI/CD chain, you'll need to change where the fixture gets loaded.
 In short, instead of this command: